GoldenStack/sudoku-solver/README.md

 # sudoku solver

-Brute-force but still fairly optimized sudoku solver in several languages.
+Brute-force microoptimized sudoku solver in several languages (currently 2).

+Thanks to @mat-1 for helping with some optimization (specifically for Rust).

 ## Speed